pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 tell you is the location of your web app, at `yourusername.pythonanywhere.com`.
 All PythonAnywhere users can have a web application at an address like that; people with Web Developer, Startup or Custom accounts can also use their own domain names.
-If you currently have a free or Hacker account and want to upgrade to one where you can use your own domain, you can do so at any time using the **Account** link at the top right of the page.
+If you currently have a free account and want to upgrade to one where you can use your own domain, you can do so at any time using the **Account** link at the top right of the page.